 With its 9 Training and Research Units (UFR) and its IUT, the Paris Descartes University covers all knowledge in the humanities and health sciences.
 The only university in Ile-de-France to combine medicine, pharmacy and dentistry, its health center is recognized in Europe and throughout the world.
 In 2015, Paris Descartes University and La Cense created the DU Ethics, Welfare and Horse Law.
 Initiative led by Axel Kahn, former president of the institution.
 The program is attached to the Faculty of Law.

 A true "job center for horses" ,equi-ressources monitors the job market in the equine sector.
 From the management of offers and requests for jobs or internships, to the production of qualitative or statistical studies on the sector, its useful services for companies, also include a valuable information base on trades, training and dynamics. of the equine sector.
 La Cense posts its own ads on the equi-resources site.
 In addition, often requested in the framework of research for specific skills in horse education or pedagogy, the stud transmits these singular requests, so that they are relayed on the platform and inventoried.

-The first environmental and animal welfare label in the equine sector, Equures labels La Cense in 2017.
-Le Haras joins 25 pioneering and innovative structures in the equestrian world in the area of respect for the planet.
-Every two months, EquuRES offers an “environmental note” in the well-being info.
-It gives advice for ecological management of establishments in the equine sector.
+The first environmental and animal welfare label in the equine sector, Equures labeled La Cense in 2017.
+The Haras joins the 25 pioneering and innovative structures of the equestrian world in the field of respect for the planet.
+Every two months, EquuRES offers “an environmental note” in the well-being info.
+It gives advice for the ecological management of establishments in the equine sector.